-For travelers, recommendations can make or break a trip.
-Finding the right combination of hotel, restaurants, and activities helps create the kind of enduring experience that travel should be all about.
-By contrast, substandard accommodations, underwhelming meals, and overcrowded attractions are no recipe for a dream break.
+For travellers, recommendations can make or break a trip.
+Finding the right combination of hotel, restaurants and activities helps to create the kind of enduring experience that travel should be all about.
+By contrast, substandard accommodation, underwhelming meals and overcrowded attractions are no recipe for a dream break.
 But where do guests find the right sort of travel tips?
 Their friends and families?
 The newspapers and magazines they subscribe to?
 Or the technology they use?

-Tech is looking to become the travel advisor that knows the travelers’ needs best; the concierge with the recommendations that can send them home happy.
-Personalization has long been a buzzword in the travel industry, and recent Booking.com research shows that 59% of global travelers now want tech to propose ‘wildcard’ suggestions tailored to their tastes, introducing them to new and memorable experiences.
-Those moments, in other words, that make a vacation sing.
+Tech is looking to become the travel advisor that knows the travellers’ needs best; the concierge with the recommendations that can send them home happy.
+Personalisation has long been a buzzword in the travel industry, and recent Booking.com research shows that 59% of global travellers now want tech to propose ‘wildcard’ suggestions tailored to their tastes, introducing them to new and memorable experiences.
+Those moments, in other words, that make a holiday sing.

 Except, of course, it’s not quite that straightforward – in travel, or any other industry.
-When Adobe surveyed 600 senior business decision-makers in late 2018, nearly all brands (89%) said personalization was the key to success, but less than a third (31%) were delivering the level of personalization needed.
+When Adobe surveyed 600 senior business decision-makers in late 2018, nearly all brands (89%) said personalisation was the key to success, but less than a third (31%) were delivering the level of personalisation needed.
 So what’s travel tech doing to tap into this opportunity?

 Innovations and future-gazing